 George Foreman was a former Heavyweight Champion of the World, and in his reign, the first time around, he was one of the most feared and disliked men in the world.
 He had an aura of invincibility after destroying Joe Frazier and Ken Norton until Muhammad Ali destroyed the invincibility factor in Kinshasa Zaire in October 1974.
 Foreman retired a few years later.
 Foreman then would completely reinvent himself as the carefree jolly fat man who was also a Christian minister.
 He returned after ten years of retirement, and nobody really took him seriously at first.
 The competition he was beating was not very good initially, either.
 The fight that got him a title shot was a victory over Gerry Cooney’s comeback in a fight coined “The Two Geezers at Caesars”.
-Foreman knocked Cooney out in thehttps://thegruelingtruth.com/bookmaker/ second round.
-Check out the best bookmakers for betting on boxing!
+Foreman knocked Cooney out in the second round.

 Holyfield, on the other hand, was neither liked nor loved by the general public.
 Sure he was talented and fought with a lot of heart, but he wasn’t Mike Tyson, and his perception was hurt when he beat a fat James Buster Douglas to win the title towards the end of 1990.

 Holyfield was a solid favorite for the fight because Foreman was still not seen as a credible threat by most fans, but this was a spectacle that if you didn’t live through it, then it would be hard to explain the size and ramifications of this battle.
 Foreman proved that night that he was no joke, and Holyfield, being outweighed by more than 50 pounds, proved that he was an absolutely fearless fighter in winning a tough decision.
 The 7th round of this fight was one of the greatest in boxing history.